 - Bold Exploration – Many teams feel constrained by what they perceive to be the vision of the team leader.
 High-performing teams need permission to think beyond imaginary boundaries.
 A simple way to experiment with boundaries is the “Thesis-Antithesis-Synthesis” or T-A-S technique.
 Explain the technique and get your team’s willingness to experiment with T-A-S. When a team member proposes a solution or strategy, counter by suggesting the absolute opposite of that solution.
 Invite members of the team to identify strategies or approaches that capture the best ideas at both ends of the spectrum–“synthesis” solutions that fall somewhere between the end posts of the “thesis” and “antithesis.”

 - Connections, Clarity of Purpose and Candor – In his research on the science of teamwork, MIT professor Alex Sandy Pentland has discovered that connectivity trumps individual intelligence and talent when it comes to the effectiveness of a team.
 According to Pentland, generous information sharing leads to engagement and connections.
 Clarity is also a key to true teamwork.
 What’s our purpose?
 What is our ultimate charge or goal?
 What is our authority–to recommend action, take action or both?
 Don’t leave your team flailing about in a sea of uncertainty; there’s enough uncertainty baked into the challenge they are tackling.
 Don’t make it worse by waffling about what the team needs to accomplish, when it’s due, or what resources they can tap into achieve the ultimate goal.The commitment to candor must be real in an effective team.
-One of the qualities I admire most in one of my teammates at the Center is her ability to politely–and with perfect timing–say, “I disagree.
+One of the qualities I admired most in one of my former teammates at NRMC was her ability to politely–and with perfect timing–say, “I disagree.
 Here’s why.”
-She often waits until the rest of the team has fallen victim to anchoring bias (the tendency to support or anchor the first solution or idea presented) before uttering the words that help steer the team back to the mission at hand.
+She often waited until the rest of the team had fallen victim to anchoring bias (the tendency to support or anchor the first solution or idea presented) before uttering the words that helped steer our team back to the mission at hand.
 She consistently helps us reconnect the dots and avoid opting for the most obvious, but rarely optimal, strategy.

 It Takes a Team to Advance Your Mission

 Every reader of this Risk eNews has been part of at least one team that didn’t work.
-Perhaps the team lacked focus, consisted of members who resented the requirement to participate, or maybe the team was a way for a leader to simply pretend that he or she wasn’t really a controlling dictator.
+Perhaps the team lacked focus, consisted of members who resented the requirement to participate, or maybe the team was a way for a leader to simply pretend that s/he wasn’t really a controlling dictator.